ShaktidharK1997/eval-loop-chi/snippets/close_loop.md

 - Go to http://{public-node-ip}:5000
 - Upload some of the test images from the data/userfeedback/ folder
 - Provide negative feedback for the prediction by clicking on the flag icon
+- Now Synchronize Label Studio with the source storage
 :::

 ::: {.cell .code}